Gamble715/Gamble715.github.io/_posts/2015-01-16-checkerboard.md

 ## The Problem

-In javaScript, write a method checkerboard which takes an integer size and returns a checkerboard of dimensions size x size.
+In JavaScript, write a method checkerboard which takes an integer size and returns a checkerboard of dimensions size x size.
 There are two colored squares on the checkerboard.
 Red squares are represented by the string [r] and black squares are represented by the string [b].
 You MUST use the newline character \n to insert a newline at the end of each row.

 - The top left corner should be a red square.
 - Each row should have alternating squares in the row.